mtian725/Sierokarte-Bot/README.md

 # main.py
 Contains all the commands, and running it runs the Bot

+## !help
+Can also be invoked with `!h`.
+Will send a private message containing all the commands.

 ## !calcarcarum
 Can also be invoked with `!ca`.
 When the command is called, the user will be asked to answer 4 prompts.
 These prompts are:
 * Which summon